cas-c/cas-c/README.md

 # hi, i'm cassie!!

-i've been working on varying software / web development projects since 2010 and i still haven't created a personal website. :'3
+i've been working on various software / web development projects since 2010 and i still haven't created a personal website. :'3
-nowadays, i spend most of my time in typescript full stack land, with a lot of react. my pronouns are she/her.
+nowadays, i spend most of my time in typescript full stack land, with a lot of react.  🏳️‍🌈 🏳️‍⚧️ 🏴‍☠️

 ## work!